vt-vl-lab/cluster/README.md

 In addition to the instructions, [here](https://www.rc.fas.harvard.edu/resources/documentation/convenient-slurm-commands/) are some more useful information.

+### Queue
+Our group memebers can use priority_q when submitting either interactive or batch jobs on PowerAI.
+Instead of submitting jobs to "normal_q" (crowded and limited walltime), we can submit jobs to "priory_q".
+In "priority_q", we will have relaxed walltime restriction and ensure at least 40% of the computation cycles of PowerAI are allocated for priority_q.

 #### Debugging a slurm job ID
 `scontrol show jobid -dd <jobid>`
 It will show you what .sh file you used for the jobid.
 Sometimes you need this information.